Pontiac LeMans: Sixth generation (1988–1993)

 For the 1988 model year, Pontiac revived the LeMans nameplate in North America, replacing the Pontiac 1000 as the smallest Pontiac model line.
 It was an early introduction for the model year, with sales beginning in June 1987.
-Marking the switch of the subcompact T-body to front-wheel drive in North America, the LeMans was a captive import of the Daewoo LeMans from South Korea, offered in three-door hatchback (called the "Aerocoupe") and four-door sedan bodystyles (a five-door hatchback was also offered in New Zealand).
+Marking the switch of the subcompact T-body to front-wheel drive in North America, the LeMans was a captive import of the Daewoo LeMans from South Korea, offered in three-door hatchback (called the "Aerocoupe") and four-door sedan body styles (a five-door hatchback was also offered in New Zealand).
 The joint venture with Daewoo, in which the two companies built a new factory expressly to assemble the new T-car, had been announced in January 1984 but was delayed due to a period of political turmoil.

 The throttle body injected 1.6-liter engine producing 74 hp at 5,600 rpm was also an Opel design, built in South Korea.
 The introductory lineup all had this engine and consisted of the Value Leader ("VL", only as a three-door Aerocoupe), the standard LeMans (Sedan or Aerocoupe), and the SE (Sedan only) on top.
 A four-speed manual was standard equipment, with a five-speed version (standard on the SE) and a three-speed automatic optionally available.
 The LeMans was also sold in Canada through General Motors' Passport International Division as the "Passport Optima."

-In February 1988, a new model was released, going on sale the following month: the new sportier Pontiac LeMans GSE Aerocoupe, positioned similarly to the Opel Kadett GSi, was equipped with an Australian-built 95 hp 2.0-litre four-cylinder engine also used in the Pontiac Sunbird.
-Unlike the Kadett GSi, however, the GSE only had throttle body injection and its maximum power arrived at a leisurely 4,800 rpm.
-The GSE was available in red, white, or silver with 14 inch alloy wheels, fog lights and a rear spoiler.
+In February 1988, a new model was released, going on sale the following month: the new sportier Pontiac LeMans GSE Aerocoupe, positioned similarly to the Opel Kadett GSi, was equipped with an Australian-built 95 hp 2.0 L four-cylinder engine also used in the Pontiac Sunbird.
+Unlike the Kadett GSi, however, the GSE only had throttle body injection and its maximum power was at 4,800 rpm.
+The GSE was available in red, white, or silver with 14 inch alloy wheels, fog lights, and a rear spoiler.
 The GSE also received the Recaro-style seats of the Kadett GSi.
 The five-speed manual transmission used with the larger engine was an Opel design, built in Japan by Isuzu.
 This version was sold in Canada as the Passport Optima GSi.
-Along with the introduction of the GSE, the Pontiac LeMans SE sedan now featured the GSE's 2.0-litre four-cylinder engine while the earlier base model was renamed LE; the LE received the five-speed manual as standard equipment, leaving the four-speed for the VL only.
-The two-liter SE Sedan was dropped after the 1989 model year.
+Along with the introduction of the GSE, the Pontiac LeMans SE sedan now featured the GSE's 2.0 L four-cylinder engine while the earlier base model was renamed LE; the LE received the five-speed manual as standard equipment, leaving the four-speed for the VL only.
+The 2.0 L SE Sedan was dropped after the 1989 model year.